LAS-IT/open_directory_utils/README.md

 ## Change Log

+* **v0.1.3** - 2018-06-?? - able to sync all fields
+- finished adding pre-built ldap and od commands with data checks for all mac OD fields
 * **v0.1.2** - 2018-06-09 - all user creation features enabled
 - user creation will add user to a group if group_name present
 - new accounts disabled by default (w/ option to enable on creation)